theguega/neural-mpc/report/main.typ

 == Data Preprocessing

-Our goal is to develop a robust and reliable controller which can handle uncertainties and disturbances in the system.
-For this purpose, we introduce small gaussian noise to both the input state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3]$ and the output action $tau_"MPC"$.
-This noise helps to simulate real-world conditions, such as sensor noise, actuator noise, and environmental disturbances.
-Given that the data generation pipeline can produce an arbitrary number of samples, a large dataset was collected for training our neural network.
-Therefore, for the training process we can increase the number of samples until we reach a plateau in the validation loss or a computational limit.
-For the splitting of the dataset, we use a 80/20 split, where 80% of the data is used for training and 20% for the validation.
+Our goal is to develop a robust and reliable controller that can handle uncertainties and disturbances in the system.
+To this end, we introduce small Gaussian noise to both the input state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3]$ and the output action $tau_"MPC"$.
+This noise simulates real-world conditions such as sensor noise, actuator noise, and environmental disturbances.
+Because the data generation pipeline can produce an arbitrary number of samples, we collect a large dataset for training and increase the number of samples until the validation loss plateaus or computational limits are reached.
+We use an 80/20 split, where 80% of the data is used for training and 20% for validation.

 = Neural Network Architecture